prysmaticlabs/prysm/sharding/README.md

 ## Current Status

 Currently, Prysmatic Labs is focusing its initial implementation around the logic of the collator and proposer clients.
 We have built the command line entrypoints as well as the minimum, required functions of the Sharding Manager Contract that is deployed to a local Ethereum blockchain instance.
-Our collator client is able to subscribe for block headers from the running Geth node and determine when we are selected as an eligible proposer in a given period if we have deposited ETH into the contract.
+Our collator client is able to subscribe for block headers from the running Geth node and determine when we are selected as an eligible collator in a given period if we have deposited ETH into the contract.

 You can track our progress, open issues, and projects in our repository [here](https://github.com/prysmaticlabs/geth-sharding).